What's Trending in Valentine Nails for 2026

 The most critical part: cap the free edge.
 This means running your brush along the tip of your nail to seal the edge.
 This single step prevents the dreaded tip chipping that ruins manicures early.

 Cure under your LED lamp for 60 seconds.
-Some base coats require 30 seconds, but I always do 60 to be safe.
 Repeat for all ten nails.
 Your nails should feel slightly tacky afterward—that's normal with most base coats.

 Step 3: Apply Pink Base Color (8 minutes)